• Skip to primary navigation

 What kind of greens can I use for this dish?

-This type of greens used for this dish is versatile; kale, collards, mustards, turnips, or Swiss chard are all great choices.
+The greens used for this dish are versatile; kale, collards, mustards, turnips, and Swiss chard are all great choices.
 This peanut sauce is so delicious it could also work well with cruciferous vegetables like broccoli, callaloo, cauliflower, cabbage, Bok choy, and Brussel sprouts.

 How do I store leftovers?